huggingface/transformers/docs/source/main_classes/trainer.rst

 Constructing Massive Models
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 DeepSpeed/ZeRO-3 can handle models with Trillions of parameters which may not fit onto the existing RAM.
-In such cases but also if you want the initialization to happen much faster, initialize the model using `deepspeed.zero.Init()` context manager (which is also a function decorator), like so:
+In such cases, but also if you want the initialization to happen much faster, initialize the model using `deepspeed.zero.Init()` context manager (which is also a function decorator), like so:

 .. code-block:: python